eya-methnani/aws-http-api-gateway-tutorial/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Eya Methnani.
 It serves as a basic example of creating a serverless application using AWS services.